Naetw/inctf-framework/README.md

 The InCTF Framework extends the standard format for creating services laid out by the iCTF framework by adding few new fields.
 Services live in the services/ directory.

+## Getting started

+See [Setup and run a contest](docs/setup-and-run-a-contest.md) for a walkthrough on how to get started.

 ## Further Information

 Some details of the InCTF framework is described in our paper [Scalable and